Smiley Culture: Biography

 Emmanuel had chart success with his next single, "Police Officer", released towards the end of 1984.
 This was the supposedly autobiographical tale of how Emmanuel was arrested for the possession of cannabis, but then let off in return for an autograph when the policeman recognised him as a famous reggae artist.
 In spite of the subject matter – and possibly because mid-1980s radio station bosses in the UK did not understand the terms "ganja" and "sinsemilla" – the single was a Top 20 hit, selling 160,000 copies, and earned Emmanuel two appearances on BBC's flagship music programme, Top of the Pops.
 The record, although humorous, did have a serious aspect, in that it highlighted the way black people are unfairly treated by the police.
 He recorded a session for Janice Long's BBC Radio 1 show in December 1984, and was featured on the covers of Echoes, Record Mirror, and the NME in early 1985.
 The success of "Police Officer" prompted a re-release of "Cockney Translation".
 It picked up considerable airplay on BBC Radio One and sold over 40,000 copies in total, but only reached the lower end of the UK Singles Chart.
 His success led to an appearance at the Reggae Sunsplash festival in Jamaica in 1985.

 After this he signed to major label Polydor, but his work for them – including the album Tongue in Cheek, and the accompanying single "Schooltime Chronicle" – did not replicate the chart success of "Police Officer".
 He also hosted the Channel 4 television show Club Mix in 1986 and 1987.

 In 1986, Emmanuel made a cameo appearance in the film Absolute Beginners.
-He also featured in a television advertising campaign for online accounts by NatWest in 1986.
+He also featured in a television advertising campaign for "on line" accounts by NatWest in 1986.